petaly-labs/petaly/README.md

 ![run pipe](docs/tutorial/recording/petaly_run_pipe.gif)

-# 🌸 Welcome to Petaly!
+## Welcome to Petaly!
-Petaly is an open-source ETL (Extract, Transform, Load) tool designed by data engineers, for data engineers.
+Petaly is an open-source ETL (Extract, Transform, Load) tool designed by data engineers, for data people.
 Our mission is to simplify data movement and transformation across different data platforms with a tool that truly understands the needs of data professionals.

 ## Why Petaly?
 Petaly is designed for seamless data exchange, starting with support for PostgreSQL, MySQL, and CSV formats.
 Our goal is to expand and integrate additional open-source technologies, making it easier to connect and transfer data across various systems effortlessly.
 Petaly is user-friendly and does not require any programming knowledge; you can set up data pipelines simply by configuring them in YAML format, making it ready to use right after installation.